centennial-oss/consolation-linux/README.md

 - PERESAL USB 3.0 Video Capture Card with PD 100W - 👌 🚀
 - UGREEN Full HD 1080p Capture Card (model 40189) -  ⚠️ max 30p @ 1920x1080

+## TODO

+- Automate release builds via GitHub Workflow
+- Support Full Screen Mode (currently supports Windowed/Maximized)
+- Support Stay-on-Top
+- Support GUI Menu Icons to launch the App (currently must launch from terminal or Run dialog)

 ## Requirements

 ### Running

 - A modern Linux distribution, recent as of January 2025, with support for Qt 6 and V4L2
 - A UVC-compliant video capture card

+`deb` and `rpm` installers place the binary in`/usr/bin/consolation`.
+It is recommended to run as an unprivileged user.

 ### Developer